vincenzomos/reactiveSpringWorkshop/Readme.md

  Think about a stream of thousands of stock updates per second coming into a financial application, and for it to have to respond to those updates in a timely manner.

- * Reactor is targeting Java 8 and providing an Rx-conforming API
+ * Reactor is targeting Java 8 and implments The Reactive Streams specification
  * It uses the same approach and philosophy as RxJava despite some API differences
  * Reactor is a core dependency in the reactive programming model support of Spring Framework 5.